ac-93/pybullet-object-models/README.md

   - The near full set of YCB objects available for download [here](https://www.ycbbenchmarks.com/object-models/).

-  - This is too large to store in this repo (approx 1Gb), a tool for dowloading these objects from [here](https://github.com/sea-bass/ycb-tools).
+  - This is too large to store in this repo (approx 1Gb), a tool for dowloading these objects is available [here](https://github.com/sea-bass/ycb-tools), a very slightly modified version of this script with a function for removing numbers from the directory names is included in this repo.

   - The downloaded files can then be copied to the `ycb_objects` directory within this repo.
 This should contain the downloaded files, along with `__init__.py` and `_prototype.urdf` for generating the urdf files using obj2urdf.

+  - To generate urdf files from the downloaded .obj files run `build_object_urdfs.py` with the directoy name set correctly, this will also generate convex decompositions, more details are provided [here](https://github.com/cbteeple/object2urdf).

   - Additionally, there are 3 SDF files, each loading some YCB objects arranged according to a specific layout.
 The layouts reproduce the layouts of the [GRASPA-benchmark](https://github.com/robotology/GRASPA-benchmark). **TODO: fix broken orientations on layouts.**